Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

-Next, we introduce the composition of two m.m.~maps.
-It almost adopts the definition of the composition of multi-valued functions on multivalued representation spaces.
-Recalling that for a given $f\colon X\tto Y$, the extension $\hat{f}\colon\tpbf{N}\times X\tto Y$ has been defined, we see that the following holds.
+\begin{discussion} To overcome this difficulty, we introduce a composite-like operation for extended predicates.
+It almost adopts the definition of the composition of multifunctions on multi-represented spaces.
+Recall that for a given $f\colon X\tto Y$, we first consider its extension $\hat{f}\colon\tpbf{N}\times X\tto Y$, and then take the set of names of solutions, i.e., $\underline{\hat{f}}\colon\tpbf{N}\times X\tto\tpbf{N}$, which is the corresponding extended predicate $\theta_f$.
+One can see the following:

-Since $\hat{f}$ is not an m.m.~map in general, it is necessary to take the set of names of solutions, that is, to consider $\underline{\hat{f}}$, but the result is almost the same.

-However, there are several possibilities as to how to define the domain of the composition.
-The definition of the composition above requires the existence of $y$ depending on $({\tt x},x,{\tt y})$.
 In represented spaces, ${\tt y}\mapsto y$ is uniquely determined, but this is not the case in multi-represented spaces.
 For this reason, let us always specify a map $\str\colon{\tt y}\mapsto y$ as a secret input (a nonuniform advice).
-Then, we declare that $({\tt x}\mid x,\eta)$ is in the domain of the composition as long as the process always terminates along this map $\eta$.
+Then, we declare that $({\tt x}\mid x,\str)$ is in the domain of the composition as long as the process always terminates along this map $\str$.
 This discussion leads to the following definition: